dariodimarzo/DataQuery/README.md

 ## Installation

-To install the required dependencies, you can use `pip`:
+To install the required dependencies you can use `pip`:

 ```sh
 pip install -r requirements.txt